SeanUnland/Unit2-React-Project/ProjectWorksheet.md

 ## Project Description

-I will be building an audio App that allows you to search and play music, using React and import data through a Discogs API that will be implemented in my app.
+I will be building a music and audio App that allows you to search vinyl records and play music, using React and import data through a Discogs API that will be implemented in my app.
+I would like it to display a main page with random artists and then give you the ability to search, and add an artist or album to your library.
+I would also like to include an audio player that would play music of the artist you clicked on.

 ## API